 Before joining Kleiner Perkins, Ted served as vice president, Enterprise Solutions at Symantec.
 One of Symantec’s early employees, he played an instrumental role in the company’s growth and dominance as a global software leader.
 Ted led Symantec’s successful move into the software utilities market, as well as the launch of its commercial anti-virus solution, an offering that quickly emerged as the industry gold standard.

-Ted is the former chairman of the National Venture Capital Association (NVCA), a national alliance advocating the role of venture investing in job creation, technology innovation and economic development.
-He is also the former president of the Western Association of Venture Capitalists and the founder of DoD sponsored DeVenCI program.
-He currently serves on the board of overseers of the Engineering School at the University of Pennsylvania and sits on the Board of Trustees at InQTel.
-Ted frequently participates as an opinion leader in public, private and government forums, providing perspectives on security technology, related investments and market adoption trends.
+Ted is the former chairman of the National Venture Capital Association (NVCA), a national alliance advocating the role of venture investing in job creation, technology innovation, and economic development.
+He is also the former president of the Western Association of Venture Capitalists and the founder of DoD-sponsored DeVenCI program.
+He currently serves on the Board of Trustees of the University of Pennsylvania and the Board of Overseers of the Engineering School at the University of Pennsylvania.
+Additionally, Ted serves on the Board of Trustees at InQTel.
+Ted frequently participates as an opinion leader in public, private and government forums, providing perspectives on security technology, related investments, and market adoption trends.
 Ted holds a B.A. degree in economics from the University of Pennsylvania.